Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

-To gauge the influence of varying $t_{\rm adv}/t_{\rm acc}$ while maintaining $t_{\rm esc}/t_{\rm acc}$ fixed, we now vary $v_{\rm adv}$ with all others parameters fixed to their value in Sect.~\ref{sec:fiducial}.
+To gauge the influence of varying $t_{\rm adv}/t_{\rm acc}$ while maintaining $t_{\rm esc}/t_{\rm acc}$ fixed, we varied $v_{\rm adv}$ with all other parameters fixed to their value in Sect.~\ref{sec:fiducial}.
 We recall that the value chosen so far, $v_{\rm adv}=0.03\,c$, corresponds to the standard radial inflow velocity at a position $R_{\rm cor}=15\,r_{\rm g}$.
-Varying this parameter thus offers a way of exploring different corona scenarios, just as it tests our assumption of spatially uniform $v_{\rm adv}$.
-As expected, increasing $t_{\rm adv}/t_{\rm acc}$ shifts the energy cutoff toward higher values (see Fig.~\ref{fig:adv_acc}).
+Varying this parameter thus offers a way of exploring different corona scenarios just as it tests our assumption of spatially uniform $v_{\rm adv}$.
+As expected, increasing $t_{\rm adv}/t_{\rm acc}$ shifts the energy cut-off towards higher values (see Fig.~\ref{fig:adv_acc}).
 This is because the advection timescale $t_\mathrm{adv}$ sets the duration over which protons are accelerated and therefore determines the maximum achievable energy.
 In the diffusive regime, neglecting escape and radiative losses, the mean proton momentum evolves as $\langle p \rangle_{t = t_\mathrm{adv}} = \langle p \rangle_{t = 0}\,\exp\!\left(4 t_{\rm adv}/t_{\rm acc}\right)$.
-Thus, for the stationary proton population to reach the characteristic energies $E \sim 10-100$~TeV required to reproduce the observed neutrino flux, $t_{\rm adv}/t_{\rm acc}$ must be of order a few.
-However, for large values of $t_{\rm adv}/t_{\rm acc}$, the cutoff energies converge between $10$ and $100$~TeV.
-This behaviour arises because, once protons reach the energy at which photohadronic ($p\gamma$) losses dominate over acceleration, the losses timescale, rather than the advection timescale, determine the cutoff.
+Thus, for the stationary proton population to reach the characteristic energies $E \sim 10-100$~TeV required to reproduce the observed neutrino flux, $t_{\rm adv}/t_{\rm acc}$ must be of the order of a few.
+However, for large values of $t_{\rm adv}/t_{\rm acc}$, the cut-off energies converge between $10$ and $100$~TeV.
+This behaviour arises because, once protons reach the energy at which photo-hadronic ($p\gamma$) losses dominate over acceleration, the losses timescale, rather than the advection timescale, determine the cut-off.
 In the limit of large $t_{\rm adv}/t_{\rm acc}$, the stationary spectrum asymptotically approaches the solution obtained when advective proton losses are neglected, corresponding to the red curve in Fig.~\ref{fig:proton_photon_neutrino_evol}.
-For $v_\mathrm{adv} < 0.02\,c$ the multi-messenger flux exceeds the IceCube bound and the $\gamma$-ray constraints, unless $\xi_p$ is articially reduced to low values.
+For $v_\mathrm{adv} < 0.02\,c$ the multi-messenger flux exceeds the IceCube bound and the $\gamma$-ray constraints, unless $\xi_p$ is artificially reduced to low values.
 A clear measurement of the neutrino spectrum in the corresponding range could potentially disentangle the various possibilities and thus shed light on the inner physics of the corona.